mhansen/graphviz-docs/content/en/docs/attrs/compound.md

 types:
 - bool
 used_by: G
+description: If true, allow edges between clusters
 ---
-If true, allow edges between clusters.

 See [`lhead`]({{< ref "lhead.md" >}}) and [`ltail`]({{< ref "ltail.md" >}}).